rancher/rke2/docs/security/hardening_guide.md

 This document provides prescriptive guidance for hardening a production installation of RKE2.
 It outlines the configurations and controls required to address Kubernetes benchmark controls from the Center for Information Security (CIS).

-For more detail about evaluating a hardened cluster against the official CIS benchmark, refer to the [CIS Benchmark Rancher Self-Assessment Guide](cis_self_assessment.md).
+For more detail about evaluating a hardened cluster against the official CIS benchmark, refer to the CIS Benchmark Rancher Self-Assessment Guide [v1.5](cis_self_assessment15.md) or [v1.6](cis_self_assessment16.md).

 RKE2 is designed to be "hardened by default" and pass the majority of the Kubernetes CIS controls without modification.
 There are a few notable exceptions to this that require manual intervention to fully pass the CIS Benchmark:

 1. RKE2 will not modify the host operating system.
 Therefore, you, the operator, must make a few Host-level modifications.
 2. Certain CIS policy controls for PodSecurityPolicies and NetworkPolicies will restrict the functionality of this cluster.
 You must opt into having RKE2 configuring these out of the box.

-To help ensure these above requirements are met, RKE2 can be started with the `profile` flag set to `cis-1.5`.
+To help ensure these above requirements are met, RKE2 can be started with the `profile` flag set to `cis-1.5` or `cis-1.6`.
 This flag generally does two things:

 1. Checks that host-level requirements have been met.
 If they haven't, RKE2 will exit with a fatal error describing the unmet requirements.
 2. Configures runtime Pod Security Policies and Network Policies that allow the cluster to pass associated controls.

-> **Note:** The profile's flag only valid value is `cis-1.5`.
+> **Note:** The profile's flag only valid values are `cis-1.5` or `cis-1.6`.
 It accepts a string value to allow for other profiles in the future.

-The following section outlines the specific actions that are taken when the `profile` flag is set to `cis-1.5`.
+The following section outlines the specific actions that are taken when the `profile` flag is set to `cis-1.5` or `cis-1.6`.

 ## Host-level Requirements